525th Expeditionary Military Intelligence Brigade: 519th Military Intelligence Battalion

 The 519th Military Intelligence Battalion was activated on 15 October 1948 at Fort Riley, Kansas.
 The battalion's motto is "Strength Through Intelligence."

 The 519th Military Intelligence Battalion, a subordinate unit of the 525th Battlefield Surveillance Brigade, provides tactical HUMINT; long range reconnaissance and surveillance; counterintelligence; interrogation; multi-functional collection and exploitation; and SIGINT support within assigned areas of the division, corps, joint task force (JTF) or multinational force area of operations.

 Elements of the battalion served in the Republic of Korea from 1951 until 1954, participating in seven campaigns and earning one Meritorious Unit Commendation and two Republic of Korea Presidential Unit Citations.
 The battalion was inactivated in 1954.
 On 25 January 1958, the 519th Military Intelligence (MI) Battalion (BN) (Aircorn (ACN)) was reactivated at Fort Bragg, North Carolina.
 In May 1965, the 519th MI BN (ACN) deployed to the Dominican Republic for Operation Powersack, where it supported the 82nd Airborne Division and the US Marines in combating the communist insurgency on the Caribbean island.
 In late summer of 1965, the 519th MI BN redeployed back to Fort Bragg, North Carolina, and subsequently deployed to the Republic of Vietnam in November 1965.
 During the Vietnam War, the battalion again left the United States and distinguished itself by participating in sixteen campaigns and earning three Meritorious Unit Commendations.

 In 1972, the battalion returned to Fort Bragg.
 After several reorganizations, the battalion officially achieved a three-company configuration in September 1978, with Headquarters, Headquarters & Service Company; Company A (Interrogation); and Company B (Counterintelligence).

 In 1975, elements of the 519th MI BN were used to create the Forces Command Intelligence Training Detachment [FITD], which was formed and commanded by Captain Gregory MLP Davis.
-Personnel were also drawn from the 1st MI BN and the 218th MI Detachment.
+Personnel were also drawn from the 1st MI Battalion and the 218th MI Detachment.
 FITD was in direct support of Forces Command Headquarters, but attached to the 525th Intelligence Group.